 Sexually transmitted infections and diseases are a serious thing and there are many ways to get them in real life.
 In fiction, however, they rarely (if ever) come up.
 But when they do, it's rarely the "good guys" who get them.

 Characters often contract STDs (usually the more dangerous types) as "punishment" if they're villainous.
 For example, a rapist or murderer who ends up with HIV.

 - The Chronicles of Wormwood: Jacko (the world's first Australian Pope) is a devout hedonist, regularly seen having sex with nuns.
-At the end of the first book, his scream of "Full-blown AIDS?
+At the end of the first miniseries, his scream of "Full-blown AIDS?
 FUCK!" can be heard outside the Vatican.
-This leads directly to the second and third arcs where he wants Jesus to cure him and revenge on Wormwood for preventing that, respectively.
+This leads directly to the plots of the Last Enemy one-shot and the concluding Last Battle miniseries, where he wants Jesus to cure him before he dies and goes to Hell and revenge on Wormwood for preventing that, respectively.

 - In Top 10, Andy "Airbag" Soames' years of infidelity comes back to bite him in the ass when he contracts S.T.O.R.M.S., which is essentially AIDS for superheroes.

 - The Unfunnies features a sub-plot where Pussywhisker's wife Polly manipulates her husband into letting her cheat on him with other men by having Dr. Despicable amputate his testicles after convincing him he has testicular cancer and making him guilty of being unable to give her a child.
 Polly ultimately gets punished for her infidelity when she and all the men she slept with die of AIDS.